 town of mostly modern

-architecture situated beside an excellent sandy beach.
-Those with an
+architecture beside an excellent sandy beach.
+Those interested in tanks

 Apart from that, it’s an excellent choice for a vacation spot.

 known on D-Day, is located at the commune

 The caissons have weathered the decades fairly well and now serve as a

 habitat for mussels and other